A maximum penalised likelihood approach for semiparametric accelerated failure time models with time-varying covariates and partly interval censoring: Discussion

 \section{Discussion}

-Accelerated failure time models allow for the modelling of survival data where the failure times are either accelerated or decelerated by a multiplicative factor in the presence of several covariates.
-In this paper, we considered semiparametric AFT models and provided a pathway to estimating such models with time-varying covariates under partly interval censoring, previously unavailable in the literature.
+Accelerated failure time models enable the regression analysis of survival data, where the failure times are either accelerated or decelerated by a multiplicative factor in the presence of several covariates.
+In this paper, we focused on semiparametric AFT models and provided a pathway to estimating such models with time-varying covariates under partly interval censoring, previously unavailable in the literature.

 In our approach, we selected Gaussian basis functions to approximate the unknown baseline hazard, which also help avoid numerical instabilities.
-Additionally, a roughness penalty was introduced to construct a smooth approximation of the baseline hazard function.
-We proposed an algorithm alternating between pseudo-Newton and MI steps to carry out constrained optimisation.
-Together with a marginal likelihood-based automatic smoothing parameter selection, the algorithm successfully obtained the required maximum penalised likelihood estimates.
-In Section \ref{sec:asymptotics}, the stated asymptotic results allow for statistical inference to be carried out even in the presence of active constraints.
-The simulation results presented in Section \ref{sec:simulation} show that the proposed algorithm provides satisfactory results.
-In Section \ref{sec:application}, our approach was further illustrated using a dataset on melanoma brain metastases.
-In both the simulation and application sections, we provided examples of survival ratios and predictive survival plots to help assess the effects of the various time-fixed and time-varying covariates in the model considered.
+A roughness penalty was introduced to construct a smooth approximation of the baseline hazard function.
+We then developed an algorithm that alternates between pseudo-Newton and MI steps to perform constrained optimisation.
+Combined with a marginal likelihood-based approach for automatic smoothing parameter selection, the algorithm successfully yielded the required maximum penalised likelihood estimates.
+The asymptotic results presented in Section \ref{sec:asymptotics} allow for statistical inference even in the presence of active constraints.
+In Section \ref{sec:simulation}, the simulation results demonstrate that the proposed algorithm provides satisfactory performances.
+We also show that using a model that only accommodates right-censoring via midpoint imputation leads to larger biases and insufficient coverage probabilities.
+In Section \ref{sec:application}, we further illustrate the application of our approach using a real dataset on melanoma brain metastases.
+We also provide examples and plots of dynamic predictions that help assess the effects of the time-varying covariates considered in the model.